ATFutures/who3/README.md

 vehicular-borne pollutants.
 As for flow layers, the resultant exposure layer was relative only, yet can be readily converted to absolute values using locally-provided statistics.
-The exposure layer extends beyond prior methods such as (Robin - please insert Vara-Vela ref once it’s in zotero group).
+The exposure layer extends beyond prior methods such as Vara-Vela et al. (2016).
 Most prior methods, including the [Praise Hong Kong Air-Monitoring App](https://praise.ust.hk) in its current form, rely on coarse estimates of street network structure to provide crude estimates of vehicular densities.
-In contrast, we applied our own software to generate much more spatially detailed and realistic estimates of vehicular flow densities throughout the networks of Accra and Kathmandu, and presumed concentrations of vehicular-borne pollutants to be proportional to these flow densities.
+In contrast, we applied our own software to generate much more spatially detailed and realistic estimates of vehicular flow densities throughout the networks of Accra and Kathmandu, and presumed concentrations of vehicular-borne pollutants to be proportional to these flow densities, and modelled dispersion away from the street-based sources.
 This modelling approach is equivalent to the development on the Praise App proposed for later this year (2019).

 Final estimates of exposure to air pollutants require combining estimates of static pollutant distributions throughout the cities with